 If Nix and Neovim have one thing in common, it's that many new users don't know where to get started.
-Most Nix-based Neovim setups assume deep expertise in both realms, abstracting away Neovim's core functionalities as well as the Nix internals used to build a Neovim config. kickstart-nix.nvim
+Most Nix-based Neovim setups assume deep expertise in both realms, abstracting away Neovim's core functionalities as well as the Nix internals used to build a Neovim config.
+Frameworks and module-based DSLs are opinionated and difficult to diverge from with one's own modifications.

 Similar to